What is CSHIP?

 College Career Offices

 Interns receive training and orientation from the organization with which they are matched.
-Interns may also take part in a half-day orientation event held at the beginning of the summer.
+Interns must take part in an AHEC orientation event in June.
 The orientation introduces the interns to the core curriculum, answers any questions that they might have about the program, and provides an opportunity to meet fellow interns.

 FAQ for Students